sriyachakravarthy/edge_llm_preliminary_submission/README.md

 ```

-# Limitations for this release (MLC models are not compiled, pruned models are not fine-tuned, only 1 / 2 models submitted)
+# Limitations for this release
+MLC models are not compiled
+Pruned models are not fine-tuned
+Only 1 / 2 models submitted